Zeskr/web-security-portfolio/portswigger/access-control/unprotected-admin-functionality-with-unpredictable-URL.md

 ---

 ## 1. Executive Summary
 The target application utilizes an obfuscated URL to hide its administrative dashboard.
 However, the application leaks this sensitive URL directly within the front-end HTML source code (Information Exposure).
-An unauthenticated attacker can view the page source, extract the hidden path, and navigate to the dashboard to execute arbitrary administrative actions, such as deleting user accounts (Broken Access).
+An unauthenticated attacker can view the page source, extract the hidden path, and navigate to the dashboard to execute arbitrary administrative actions, such as deleting user accounts (Broken Access Control).

 ## 2. Reproduction Steps
 1. Navigate to the target application's homepage.